-Employer shall provide cleaning services for employees and shall provide and designate two cleaners, one located in the south portion of the County and one located in the central/north portion of the County.
+Employer shall provide cleaning services for employees and shall make a good faith effort to provide and designate two cleaners, one located in the south portion of the County and one located in the central/north portion of the County.
 Employer provided cleaning shall be restricted to sixteen (16) clothing items per month as well as one uniform tie every three months and one uniform jacket or sweater every six months.
 Additionally, and in the sole discretion of the Sheriff or designee, additional employer provided cleaning may be approved when clothing items become unusually soiled in the course of performing law enforcement duties.
 Plainclothes deputies are restricted to cleaning of the following required attire: dress coats, slacks, shirts, and ties.